 Deciding what to tell your kids, and how, largely depends on their age.

-“Children at a younger age are seeing things about the COVID-19 coronavirus, and it might be things that are hard for them to understand, and they might be concerned about it,” said Mark A. Brockman Jr., M.D., a pediatrician at Norton Children’s Medical Associates – Iroquois.
+“Children at a younger age are seeing things about the COVID-19 coronavirus, and it might be things that are hard for them to understand, and they might be concerned about it,” said Mark A. Brockman Jr., M.D., a pediatrician at Norton Children’s Medical Group – Iroquois.
 “Definitely having an open dialogue in your household about the virus, what it means and what is happening is very important.”